kachkaev/KachkaevAssetsVersionBundle/README.md

 # Increments assets version by 1 (e.g. was v42, became v43)
 $ php app/console assets_version:increment

-# Increments assets version by 10 (e.g. was 42, became 52)
+# Increments assets version by 10 (e.g. was 42, became 52; was 0042, became 0052 - leading zeros are kept)
 $ php app/console assets_version:increment 10

 # Sets version to "1970-01-01_0000"
 $ php app/console assets_version:set 1970-01-01_0000

-# Sets version to "abcDEF-something_else" (no numbers; assets_version:increment will stop working)
+# Sets version to "abcDEF-something_else" (no numeric part, so assets_version:increment will stop working)
 $ php app/console assets_version:set abcDEF-something_else

-# Decrements assets version by 10 (e.g. was lorem.ipsum.0.42, became lorem.ipsum.0.32)
+# Decrements assets version by 10 (e.g. was lorem.ipsum.0.15, became lorem.ipsum.0.5)
 # Note two dashes before the argument that prevent symfony from parsing -1 as an option
 $ php app/console assets_version:increment -- -10

+# Decrementing version by a number bigger than current version results 0 (e.g. was v0010, became v0000)
+$ php app/console assets_version:increment -- -1000
 ```

 Value for assets version must consist only of letters, numbers and the following characters: ``.-_``.
 Incrementing only works when existing value is integer or has integer ending.